-UTCs have university and employer sponsors who offer techically based courses to combine national curriculum requirements with techical and vocational elements.
-UTCs must specialise in subjects that require techical and modern equipment (such as engineering and construction), that will be taught alongside business and ICT (information communication and techology) skills.
+UTCs have university and employer sponsors who offer technically based courses to combine national curriculum requirements with technical and vocational elements.
+UTCs must specialise in subjects that require technical and modern equipment (such as engineering and construction), that will be taught alongside business and ICT (information communication and technology) skills.
 UTCs should offer clear routes into higher education or further learning in work.